munniomer/100-Days-of-ML-Code/log.md

 ### Day 1: February 19, 2019

-**Today's Progress**: Started to learn about Linear Algrebra which is crucial for understanding the theory behind Machine Learning and Deep Learning.
+**Today's Progress**: Started to learn about Linear Algebra which is crucial for understanding the theory behind Machine Learning and Deep Learning.

 **Thoughts**: I did not know much about Linear ALgebra but today am happy that I mastered of its concepts that are used in Machine Learning Such as Matrices and Vectors.

+### Day 2: February 20, 2019

+**Today's Progress**: Continued learning Linear Algebra and watched Vectors and spaces vedios on Khan Academy.

+**Thoughts**: Practiced the quizes on Vectors and Spaces.

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)